-It may be that he saw in Hofmann-Ysenbourg‘s work a kindred spirit of another outsider.
+It may be that Stewart saw in Hofmann-Ysenbourg‘s work a kindred spirit of another "outsider" who had forged a successful path to become an insider.
 Now, these pieces have found a home at WestConn for which Dr. Stewart had developed an enduring bond in his time living near and his time working at the University.

 The logo for this exhibit is Hofmann-Ysenbourg's mark - a scorpion.

 - "Al Stewart: Still a champion of education after 50 years."
 News-Times.
 Accessed February 1, 2018. http://www.newstimes.com/news/article/Al-Stewart-Still-a-champion-of-education-after-233367.php.

 - Canaday, John.
 "Housing Moderns In Mexico."
 New York Times (New York), April 18, 1965.
 Accessed February 1, 2018.

 - Goldman, Shifra Meyerowitz.
 "Nueva presencia: the human image in contemporary Mexican art."
 Ph.D. diss., 1977.

 - Luna Arroyo, Antonio.
 "El escultor Herbert Hofmann Isenbourg."
 Cuadernos de bellas artes. no. 3 (March 1961): 44-52.
 Accessed February 1, 2018